Spend $80.00 to get free shipping

 Which tins should I buy first if I'm new to this?

 Start with the Pantry Pack — it's literally designed for exactly this.
-Once you know which styles you love, build your next round with Build Your Own.
+Once you know which styles you love, browse the full shop to build your next round.

 The bottom line

 A great tinned fish charcuterie board is an exercise in curation, not cooking.
 Pick tins that contrast, build a thoughtful supporting cast, plate with intention — and you'll never scramble to entertain again.
+Browse our bundles for a head start, or shop the full collection.
 Free shipping on orders over $80, in case your cupboards need a refresh.